arawson/NamesWithSnoot/README.md

 Predatory Instincts -> Wobbly Snoot

 ## Updates

 0.0.1: First version, what more could you want?

 0.0.2: New ideas from playing Survivors of the Void

+0.0.3: Even more bad name ideas (and a few descriptions too) for Seekers of the Storm.